A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: Introduction

 We will actually prove more general versions of all of these results, where for each $g\geq 1$ we range over {\it any} ``\fun'' congruence family of hyperelliptic curves $C$ over $\Q$ of genus~$g$ for which $\Div^1(C)$ (but not necessarily $C$) is locally soluble; see~Definition~\ref{def:fun} for the definition of ``\fun''.

 We obtain Theorem~\ref{counttwocover} from Theorem~\ref{count} by combining it with a result of Dokchitser and Dokchitser (see Appendix~A), which states that a positive proportion of locally soluble hyperelliptic curves over $\Q$ of genus $g \geq 1$ have even (or odd) $2$-Selmer rank.
 Indeed, suppose that $C$ is a locally soluble hyperelliptic curve whose $2$-Selmer set $\Sel_2(J^1)$ is nonempty.
 Then the cardinality of $\Sel_2(J^1)$ is equal to the order of the finite elementary abelian $2$-group $\Sel_2(J)$.
-Let $W[2]$ denote the torsor for $J[2]$ whose $\bar{\Q}$-points consist of elements $P\in J^1(\bar{\Q})$ such that $2P$ is the hyperelliptic class $d\in J^2(\Q)$.
-Since $C$ is locally soluble, the class of the torsor $W[2]$ in $H^1(\Q,J[2])$ lies in the subgroup $\Sel_2(J).$ Indeed, its image in $H^1(\Q,J)[2]$ is the class of the principal homogeneous space $J^1$ of $J$.

-The class of $W[2]$ is nontrivial for 100\% of hyperelliptic curves; indeed, a rational point on $W[2]$ corresponds to an odd factorization of $f(x,y)$ that is rational over $\Q$.
-An {\it odd} (resp.\ {\it even}) {\it factorization} of $f(x,y)$ is a factorization of the form $f(x,y)=g(x,y)h(x,y)$ where $g,h$ are odd (resp.\ even) degree binary forms that are either $K$-rational or are conjugate over some quadratic extension of~$K$.
-Since such factorizations rarely exist, we see that, for 100\% of locally soluble curves, the $2$-Selmer group of $J$ contains $\Z/2\Z$, and the $2$-Selmer set of $J^1$ (when nonempty) has cardinality at least $2$.
+As we have shown earlier, for $100\%$ of locally soluble hyperelliptic curves, the group $\Sel_2(J)$ contains at least $2$ elements, namely the trivial class and the class $W[2]$.
+Hence the cardinality of $\Sel_2(J^1)$ is at least $2$.
 Moreover, if the 2-Selmer rank of the Jacobian is even, then the set $\Sel_2(J^1)$ (when nonempty) will have size at least~4.
 Therefore, Theorem~\ref{count} (and Appendix~A) implies that for a positive proportion of locally soluble hyperelliptic curves, the Selmer set $\Sel_2(J^1)$ is empty.
 This proves Theorem~\ref{counttwocover}.

-\begin{remark} \emph{Another consequence of the fact that odd and even factorizations of a binary form $f(x,y)$ over $\Q$ rarely exist is that for 100\% of all locally soluble hyperelliptic curves $C$ over $\Q$, the set $J^1(\Q)$ is either empty or infinite.
-Indeed, if $J^1$ has a rational point, then the class of $W[2]$ in $H^1(\Q,J[2])$ lies in the image of the group $J(\Q)/2J(\Q)$.
-If $f(x,y)$ has no odd or even factorization over $\Q$, then $W[2]$ is nontrivial and $J(\Q)[2]=0$.
-Therefore, $J(\Q)$ has positive rank and hence is infinite, and as a consequence $J^1(\Q)$ is infinite.} \end{remark}

 We prove Theorem~\ref{count} by relating the problem to a purely algebraic one involving pencils of quadrics.
 Let $A$ and $B$ be two symmetric bilinear forms over $\Q$ in $n=2g+2$ variables, and assume that the corresponding pencil of quadrics in $\P^{n-1}$ is generic.
 Over the complex numbers, the Fano variety $F=F(A,B)$ of common maximal isotropic subspaces of $A$ and $B$ is isomorphic to the Jacobian $J$ of the hyperelliptic curve given by $C:z^2=\disc(Ax-By) := (-1)^{g+1}\det(Ax - By)$ (cf.~\cite{R}, \cite{D}, \cite{DR}); furthermore, all such pairs $(A,B)$ with the same discriminant binary form are $\SL_n(\C)$-equivalent.